ayatsuliak/ayatsuliak/README.md

-<h2 align="center">💫 About Me</h2>
+<h2 align="center">Hi there 👋</h2>

-<p align="center">I am a software engineer specializing in Python development and pursuing a degree in Computer Science.
-My expertise lies in creating RESTful APIs and robust backend systems.<br>I am passionate about solving challenging problems and writing clean and efficient code.</p>
+<p align="center">I am a software engineer specializing in Python development and pursuing a degree in Computer Science. <br>My expertise lies in creating RESTful APIs and robust backend systems.<br>I am passionate about solving challenging problems and writing clean and efficient code.</p>